 Learn how to configure automatic cleanup of completed and idle workloads created by Kaptain components or the Kaptain SDK.

-- A Provisioned Konvoy cluster running Konvoy v1.7.0 or above.
+A Provisioned DKP cluster with version v2.1.1 or above.

 Automatically cleanup idle Notebooks

 Kaptain Notebooks are the primary interface for end users to interact with the platform.
 A notebook is a long-running application deployed as a Kubernetes StatefulSet with an attached volumes for persisting your working directory.
 Although notebooks are not supposed to be garbage collected, in some cases, they can have significant amounts of cluster resources reserved to run local (in-notebook) training.
 Once the training is complete, these resources are not available for other workloads to use and should be cleaned up.